-VAUDE’s marketing messages come down to one common denominator: "Performance meets ecology".
-This means VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria in accordance with Best Available Technology (BAT) – the highest possible performance coupled with ecological and socially responsible production.
+VAUDE’s marketing messages come down to one common denominator: "Your life, your spirit".
+This communicates that VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria – the highest possible performance coupled with ecological and socially responsible production.

 Without an awareness of fair and environmentally friendly production, there would be no demand for sustainable products.
 As a manufacturer, we serve as a role model for responsible outdoor experiences that our customers can also sense through our communications.